joomla-framework/registry/docs/v1-to-v2-update.md

 The `getInstance()` method in `Stemmer` has been removed.
 Use `LanguageFactory::getStemmer()` instead.

+### Text::script() removed

+The `script()` method in `Text` has been removed, as well as support for the internal JavaScript store.
+Downstream applications should implement this feature if needed.

 ### Methods for CMS Search Component

 The methods `getUpperLimitSearchWord`, `getSearchDisplayedCharactersNumber`, `getLowerLimitSearchWord` and `getIgnoredSearchWords`